Infinity-harmonic maps and morphisms: Infinity-harmonic Morphisms

 \begin{example} The projection of a warped product onto the base is a Riemannian submersion.
-The projection onto the fiber is a horizontally homothetic submersion and hence an infinity harmonic morphism.
-The next three examples are important special cases of this idea. \end{example}
+The projection onto the fiber is a horizontally homothetic submersion and hence an infinity-harmonic morphism. \end{example}